Skip to Main Content

 Directors shaped by Fifth Generation, Sixth Generation, and the new Chinese tentpole era

-Here is how the picture comes together.
-Chinese directing inherits a lineage that runs from the Fifth Generation.
-Zhang Yimou (Hero, Curse of the Golden Flower, the Beijing 2008 opening ceremonies), Chen Kaige (Farewell My Concubine), Tian Zhuangzhuang, and Huang Jianxin.
-Through the Sixth Generation observation work of Jia Zhangke (Still Life, Mountains May Depart, founder of Pingyao IFF), Lou Ye, Wang Xiaoshuai, and Diao Yinan (Berlin Golden Bear for Black Coal, Thin Ice), the Hong Kong auteur tradition of Wong Kar-wai, Stanley Kwan, Ann Hui, John Woo, and Johnnie To, and on into the modern tentpole era anchored by Frant Gwo (Wandering Earth's box-office record), Wuershan (Creation of the Gods Trilogy, Painted Skin), Bi Gan (Long Day's Journey Into Night at Cannes), Wen Muye (Dying to Survive), and the late Hu Bo (An Elephant Sitting Still at Berlin posthumous).
+Chinese directing carries a lineage that starts with the Fifth Generation: Zhang Yimou (Hero, Curse of the Golden Flower, the Beijing 2008 opening ceremonies), Chen Kaige (Farewell My Concubine), Tian Zhuangzhuang, and Huang Jianxin.
+It runs through the Sixth Generation observation work of Jia Zhangke (Still Life, Mountains May Depart, founder of Pingyao IFF), Lou Ye, Wang Xiaoshuai, and Diao Yinan (Berlin Golden Bear for Black Coal, Thin Ice).
+It also takes in the Hong Kong auteur tradition of Wong Kar-wai, Stanley Kwan, Ann Hui, John Woo, and Johnnie To.
+The line reaches into the modern tentpole era, anchored by Frant Gwo (Wandering Earth's box-office record), Wuershan (Creation of the Gods Trilogy, Painted Skin), Bi Gan (Long Day's Journey Into Night at Cannes), Wen Muye (Dying to Survive), and the late Hu Bo (An Elephant Sitting Still at Berlin posthumous).

-Here is how this works in practice.
 Our director roster reflects this full range.
-Beijing Film Academy and Central Academy of Drama directing-track alumni working in feature, prestige series, fashion, and large-format commercial — with credits across Shanghai IFF, Beijing IFF, Pingyao IFF, FIRST IFF, Golden Rooster, Hundred Flowers, Hong Kong Film Awards, and Golden Horse honours.
+It includes Beijing Film Academy and Central Academy of Drama directing-track alumni who work in feature, prestige series, fashion, and large-format commercial, with credits across Shanghai IFF, Beijing IFF, Pingyao IFF, FIRST IFF, Golden Rooster, Hundred Flowers, Hong Kong Film Awards, and Golden Horse honours.

-Here is what we have to work with.
-Production-wise, our directors work across Hengdian World Studios (the world's largest backlot, with more than 130 stages plus dynastic standing sets), Qingdao Oriental Movie Metropolis (forty stages and the underwater tank where Wandering Earth and Creation of the Gods built scale), Beijing's Huairou film base, and Shanghai Film Park, supported by locations spanning the Forbidden City, the Great Wall, the karst peaks of Zhangjiajie and Guilin, the Gobi and Taklamakan deserts of Xinjiang, the rice terraces of Yunnan, and the Pudong and Lujiazui skylines for modern work.
+On the production side, our directors work across Hengdian World Studios (the world's largest backlot, with more than 130 stages plus dynastic standing sets), Qingdao Oriental Movie Metropolis (forty stages and the underwater tank where Wandering Earth and Creation of the Gods built scale), Beijing's Huairou film base, and Shanghai Film Park.
+These sites draw on locations that span the Forbidden City, the Great Wall, the karst peaks of Zhangjiajie and Guilin, the Gobi and Taklamakan deserts of Xinjiang, the rice terraces of Yunnan, and the Pudong and Lujiazui skylines for modern work.

-Here is the layout.
-The picture on the ground is more specific.
-Non-Mandarin-speaking directors are paired with bilingual first ADs and producers so creative intent translates cleanly into Mandarin-speaking crew culture, with cinematographers in the Christopher Doyle and Zhao Xiaoding lineage, editors trained alongside Matthieu Laclau on Jia Zhangke pictures, and production designers in the Tim Yip and William Chang tradition ready through the network.
-China Film Administration script approval, NRTA content review, and provincial subsidy compliance.
-Qingdao Film Office's 40% rebates among the most competitive — are set up from prep through delivery to the Chinese theatrical or streaming release window.
+The day-to-day picture is more specific.
+We pair non-Mandarin-speaking directors with bilingual first ADs and producers so creative intent moves cleanly into Mandarin-speaking crew culture.
+The network also brings in cinematographers in the Christopher Doyle and Zhao Xiaoding lineage, editors trained alongside Matthieu Laclau on Jia Zhangke pictures, and production designers in the Tim Yip and William Chang tradition.
+We set up China Film Administration script approval, NRTA content review, and provincial subsidy compliance — with Qingdao Film Office's 40% rebates among the most competitive — from prep through delivery to the Chinese theatrical or streaming release window.

 ACT 03